Jewish views on slavery: Biblical era

 Proposed explanations for the differential treatment include all non-Hebrew slaves being subject to the curse of Canaan and God not wanting Hebrews to be enslaved again after freeing them from Egyptian enslavement.
 In the difference is justified by God's stating that "[Israelites] are My slaves, in that I took them out of the land of Egypt; they shall not be sold into [human] slavery", in contrast to non-Israelites who do not have this history.
 Isaac S.D.
 Sassoon argued that it was the result of a bargain struck between commoners and landowners.
 Commoners protested the widespread practice of Israelites enslaving each other whilst landowners defended slavery as being indispensable to agriculture.
+However, he notes that this was anomalous since other biblical literature approved of slavery being heavily regulated and even abolished, regardless of form.
 Rashi similarly proposed that it answered the question on who would serve the Israelite as a slave.

 Talmudic commentators likewise encouraged non-Hebrew slaves to convert to Judaism, which helped them bypass the harsh treatment.

+Exodus 21:16 establishes a death sentence for any man who steals, or kidnaps, another man.

 It is impossible for scholars to quantify the number of slaves that were owned by ancient Israelites, or what percentage of households owned slaves, but it is possible to analyze social, legal, and economic impacts of slavery.
 Most slaves owned by Israelites were non-Hebrew, and scholars are not certain what percentage of slaves were Hebrew: Ephraim Urbach, a distinguished scholar of Judaism, maintains that Israelites rarely owned Hebrew slaves after the Maccabean era, although it is certain that Israelites owned Hebrew slaves during the time of the Babylonian exile.
 After the destruction of the Temple in Jerusalem in 70 CE, nearly all rabbis agreed that Jews were no longer allowed to own Jewish slaves, and some rabbis and communities ruled that non-Jewish slaves could not be held either, though others permitted it.

 The Torah forbids the return of runaway slaves who escape from their foreign land and their bondage and arrive in the Land of Israel.
 Furthermore, the Torah demands these runaway slaves be treated equally to any other resident alien.
 This law is unique in the Ancient Near East.